steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 end
 ```

 The ``findEmptyMatrixRow`` function called in the ``addModRow`` function checks if there is an empty row available in the modulation matrix and returns its index.
-Returns ``nil`` if there is no row available.
+It returns ``nil`` if there is no row available.

 ```lua
 function findEmptyMatrixRow()